-MoneyMe Financial Group Pty Ltd ACN 163 691 236 Australian Credit Licence Number 442218 trading as MoneyMe (we, us or our) respects all customers, third parties, suppliers and visitors (you, your or yours) privacy and is committed to protecting your personal information in accordance with the Privacy Act 1988 (Cth) (Privacy Act), the Australian Privacy Principles and the Privacy (Credit Reporting) Code 2014 (Credit Reporting Code).
-The Privacy Act defines personal information as information or an opinion about an identified individual, or an individual who is reasonably identifiable whether the information or opinion is true or not and whether the information or opinion is recorded in a material form or not (personal information).
+MoneyMe Financial Group Pty Ltd ACN 163 691 236 Australian Credit Licence Number 442218 trading as MoneyMe (we, us or our) respects the privacy of all customers, third parties, suppliers and visitors (you, your or yours) and is committed to protecting your personal information in accordance with the Privacy Act 1988 (Cth) (Privacy Act), the Australian Privacy Principles and the Privacy (Credit Reporting) Code 2014 (Credit Reporting Code).

 Any personal or credit-related information we collect about you will only be used for the purposes we have collected it for or as allowed under applicable law, including the Privacy Act.
 We comply with the Australian Privacy Principles for the protection of personal information, as set out in the Privacy Act and comply with the Credit Reporting Code.